Iranian Female Soccer Fan Dies After Setting Herself on Fire

 The authorities in the strict Islamic republic regularly stop women from entering stadiums, as Breitbart News has reported.

-Female fans have even been know to don fake beards, mustaches and wigs to try and enter stadiums to watch games.
+Female fans don fake beards, mustaches and wigs as a consequence to try and mingle with the crowds.

-Pictures of the women wearing their disguises as well as videos have been released after the event as participants sought to show the world their eagerness to defy Iran’s rulers and their religious rulings on female chastity and piety.
+Pictures of the women wearing their disguises as well as videos have been released (see above) after the event as participants sought to show the world their eagerness to defy Iran’s rulers and their religious rulings on female chastity and piety.

 Masoud Shojaei, captain of the men’s national football team, posted a message of support for the woman’s cause to his 400,000 Instagram followers.